axibase/axibase-charts/README.md

 ## Overview

-Charts is a collection of time-series [widgets](./widgets/README.md) presented in grid layout.
+The **Charts Library** is a collection of time-series [widgets](./widgets/README.md) presented in grid layout.

-The Charts library implements a simple yet powerful syntax, closely integrated with [ATSD](https://axibase.com/docs/atsd/) schema for building [real-time dashboards](https://apps.axibase.com/chartlab/2ef08f32) in a declarative way.
+Charts implement a simple, powerful syntax which is closely integrated with [ATSD](https://axibase.com/docs/atsd/) schema to build [real-time dashboards](https://apps.axibase.com/chartlab/2ef08f32) with declarative language.

 ### Interactive Analytics